#485: Secure coding for Python with SheHacksPurple Transcript

 50:59 So if you had a literal string, that was a query and you combined it with stuff that came from a regular string, like a user input.

-51:11 But at least you would check it with a mypy type of checker.
+51:11 And then you would check it with a mypy type of checker.

 51:14 That is very cool.